Table of contents

 In many cases, regulatory bodies lay down the rules around the data fintechs should collect and certain requirements that your product must meet before you launch.
 An example is changes to KYC requirements for Tier 1 accounts in Nigeria, where CBN mandated linking either BVN or NIN to the accounts.

-For fintechs that do cross-border payments, complying with regulations is non-negotiable as they're more predisposed to fraud due to the number of parties involved.
+For fintechs that do cross-border payments, complying with regulations is non-negotiable as they're more predisposed to fraud due to the number of parties involved in processing transactions.

 Compliance with regulatory requirements will help you stay on the good side of regulators and protect you from fraud.